praveek/launch.en/help/launch-reference/managing-resources/data-elements.md

 Custom JavaScript can be entered into the UI by clicking [!UICONTROL Open Editor] and inserting code into the editor window.

 A return statement is necessary in the editor window in order to indicate what value should be set as the data element value.
-If a return statement is not included, the default value or an empty string will be returned as the data element value.
+If a return statement is not included, the data element will resolve to `undefined`.
+This will trigger the fallback to look for a stored value and then a default value if no stored value is present.

 **Example:**